 Dubbed the ‘monkey in a cat suit’ due to his circus-like antics, the short, curly-haired Devonshire Rex doesn’t require the same baths that the Cornish Rex does.
 However, his paw pads and ears do well with frequent cleanings to remove oil build-up.

-Not all hypoallergenic cat breeds come in the nude!
+Not all hypoallergenic cat breeds are hairless cat breeds!
 As unbelievable as it may sound, some of the most hypoallergenic cat breeds are those who sport quite the manes — further proving that it’s the level of FelD1 protein produced and not the cat fur itself that causes you to achoo!
 So, who are these fierce felines?
 Let’s take it from the top.

 Known for her moderately long coat, the Siberian is the last breed you might expect to land on a list of hypoallergenic cat breeds, but here she is!
 The Siberian cat actually produces less FelD1 protein and dander than other cat breeds, making her the cat’s meow for allergy sufferers.

 Two more for the long-haired team: the Balinese and the Javanese.
-Like the Siberian, the Balinese (known for her long-haired Siamese beauty), is another breed who produces fewer FelD1 protein, so her presence is more agreeable to allergy sufferers than, say, a Persian.
+Like the Siberian, the Balinese (known for her long-haired Siamese beauty), is another one of those hypoallergenic cat breeds who produces fewer FelD1 protein, so her presence is more agreeable to allergy sufferers than, say, a Persian.

 And the Javanese?
 She lacks an undercoat, which amounts to less fur, and less fur results in … fewer allergens!

-Due to his leopard-like looks (he does have Asian Leopard Cat genes in his blood), the Bengal has been a fan favorite with feline fanciers for years, but he’s also an amazing choice for allergy sufferers.
+Due to his leopard-like looks (he does have Asian Leopard Cat genes in his blood), the Bengal has been a fan favorite with feline fanciers for years, but he’s also an amazing choice when it comes to hypoallergenic cat breeds.
 Bengals groom themselves less frequently than other breeds, so his fur has a lower count of FelD1 protein, making him an exotic option for your hypoallergenic home!